dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ImageResult result = ImageResult.FromMemory(File.ReadAllBytes("silk.png"), ColorComponents.RedGreenBlueAlpha);
 ```

 Now, with the image in memory, we need to upload the data to the GPU texture.
-To dot that, we need a pointer for our bytes, the width, and the height of
+To do that, we need a pointer for our bytes, the width, and the height of
 the texture.
 None of it is hardcoded, you get all this information inside `ImageResult`.
 ```c#
 // Define a pointer to the image data